|

 be!
 Prayer is a free privilege from God, not a right granted

 by the government!
-Christians can pray anywhere, including
+Christians can pray anywhere, including any

 school in the world.
 Just because public prayers cannot be